-Yesterday, we announced the return of our annual Holiday Horrors Flash Fiction contest.
-Our Twitter feed was immediately filled with writers bemoaning the difficulty of writing flash.
-I agree, it isn’t easy.
-But writing an effective short story introduction is a good first step for not only writing flash, but for short form fiction in general.
+Writing an effective short story introduction is something that has befuddled new writers for centuries.
 The good news is that the basic concepts of writing an introduction are not difficult and there is a relatively simple pattern to follow that works for most writers.

 Note that these tips apply to one of the most common types of short story openings–action-oriented stories–though the suggestions can apply to most forms of openings.

 The Three Questions

 Many “How to” articles on writing introductions state that you need a hook.
 I find this bit of advice to be misleading.
 Certainly, having a snappy opening line helps draw the reader into your world.
 But a hook on its own won’t keep them around.
 To maintain reader interest, your opening lines need to answer the following three questions:

 These questions ground the reader and pull them into your world.